The Amitabha Sutra Spoken by the Buddha

-- One cannot attain birth in that land with few roots of virtues or merits in causal conditions,
+1. One cannot attain rebirth in that land with few roots of virtues or merits in causal conditions,

 What does the Amitabha Sutra say?
 It talks about ‘holding fast to the Name”.
 Holding fast to the Name is “abundant” in virtuous roots and meritorious blessings.
 As far as rebirth in the Land of Bliss is concerned, if we are lax in holding fast to the Name, we will have “few” virtuous roots and meritorious blessings, and it will not be possible to attain rebirth.

 Only reciting Amitabha’s Name is mentioned in the Amitabha Sutra.
 It does not mention: the Three Learnings, the Six Paramitas, Mahayana, Theravada, exoteric, or esoteric teachings.
 It only recommends name-recitation in accordance with the Fundamental Vow.